Outpatient clinic includes several ambulances for newcomers, children in the currently ongoing treatment and long-term monitoring of patients.

 - Appointments for examination in one of the ambulances must be made by phone at the above telephone numbers.

-- First time appointments for new patients can be made without a general practitioner’s referral.
-Non the less a referral from a general practitioner is an advantage.
+- First time appointments for new patients can be made with a referral of general practitioner’s or other specialist.

 - Appointments cannot be set to a certain time, mainly due to the necessity of the entry laboratory examination.